appveyor/webhooks/README.md

 ## Installing Mercurial hook

 Mercurial hook is called on `changegroup` event - this is run after a group of changesets has been brought into the repository from elsewhere.
-See [this article](http://hgbook.red-bean.com/read/handling-repository-events-with-hooks.html) for more details about Mercurial hooks.
+See [Mercurial hooks](http://hgbook.red-bean.com/read/handling-repository-events-with-hooks.html) for more details.

 Hook can be installed system-wide for all repositories and per-repository.
 See [Mercurial configuration files](http://www.selenic.com/mercurial/hgrc.5.html) for more details.